 An issuer will typically frown upon multiple applications within a short period of time.
 It makes the applicant seem desperate for credit and risky as a potential customer.
 Accordingly, the issuer will be more wary about approving the application.

-Compare credit cards that’ll pair well with your first
+Compare credit cards that will pair well with your first

 If you’re ready to apply for another credit card, consider getting a product that covers the weaknesses of your existing card.